BTC, ETH, USDT

 In recent years, the growing popularity of cryptocurrencies has undisputedly changed the world of finance.
-Cryptocurrencies impact the gambling industry too, with an increasing number of poker and casino sites adding cryptos to their payment methods.
+Cryptocurrencies are also impacting the gambling industry, with an increasing number of poker and casino sites adding them as payment methods.

 In this article, we will dissect the three most popular cryptos by market capitalization: Bitcoin (BTC), Ethereum (ETH), and Tether (USDT).